Simula-UiB/CGI-DPA/README.md

 ### Hamming Weight Experiments

 Under the folder [hamming_weight](hamming_weight/) are three Python scripts that we used to perform the Hamming Weight simulation experiments (for more information see Section 5 of the paper).
+All scripts rely on the [numpy](https://numpy.org/) and [scipy](https://scipy.org/) packages.

 The [16sbox](hamming_weight/16sbox_skinny.py) script exploits exactly one S-Box per key byte; we used a simplification and only computed scores for one S-Box of the first round and one S-Box of the last round (the ones for K1 and K9).
 We then multiply the resulting success rates to obtain the success rate for the full key.
 It outputs a final success rate in log2 scale (a success rate of x translates to $1/{2}^{x}\%$ chance of recovering the key).